We will provide you with a professional assessment of issues you present to us by addressing them from the body-mind perspective.

 Emotionally–focused therapy (EFT)

-It is an empirically-researched psychotherapy that addresses client’s deeply rooted unexpressed emotions and unmet attachment needs by supporting them to shift their positions that maintain their dysfunctional interaction patterns.
+It is an empirically-researched psychotherapy that addresses client’s deeply rooted unexpressed emotions and unmet attachment needs by supporting them to shift their positions in emotion processing by which dysfunctional interaction patterns will be changed.

 Therapist will facilitate clients to access, process and express their emotions by which their commitment to and their sense of security in their relationships are strengthened.